Kibibit/postmortem-demo/index.md

 By default, the theme supports the following includes:

 - #### backy
-  use `include backy.html` in order to include a back button to the homepage (or use like `{% include backy.html upbyone=true %}` in order to go up one step)
+  use `include backy.html` in order to include a back button to the homepage (or use like `include backy.html upbyone=true` in order to go up one step)

   ##### DEMO
   {% include backy.html %}